Tarptent Moment DW

-- Entirely netting inner tent (3-season) or ripstop inner W/ netting top vent panels (4-season)
+- ripstop inner W/ netting top vent panels (4-season)

 - crossing pole for freestanding feature and better snow load resistance

-Ordering the ripstop inner and the X-ing pole gives you a very capable 4-season solo winter tent, better in my opinion than the heavier Tarptent Scarp 1.
+Ordering the ripstop inner, fly hem stake loops and the X-ing pole gives you a very capable 4-season solo winter tent, better in my opinion than the heavier Tarptent Scarp 1.
 This is because of the Moment DW's more aerodynamic shape.

-With two doors, end vents, sliding fly hems (on the main pole sleeve, they slide up for more door area venting) and two top vents even with the ripstop inner you can be cool in the summer .
+With two doors, end vents, sliding fly hems (on the main pole sleeve, they slide up for more door area venting) and two top vents this tent VENTS!
+Even with the ripstop inner you can be cool in the summer .

 The Moment still retains its fast, two stake setup, hence the name Moment.
 Plus, if the wind shifts a lot you can pull one end stake, pivot the tent end into the wind and re-stake, all in less than a minute.